These green colleges are putting sustainability principles into practice

 In Baltimore, Vicinity Energy provides district chilled water to the commercial building at 750 East Pratt Street, which houses an energy-intensive data center.
 The data center has specific cooling requirements to keep its servers operating smoothly, because the servers and electrical equipment continuously emit heat, requiring cooling even in the winter months.
 While onsite chillers can expose mission-critical facilities to vulnerabilities if equipment inefficiency or failures occur, Vicinity’s interconnected central energy facilities have redundancies in place to ensure 750 East Pratt Street operates seamlessly.

-District chilled water offers several key advantages, making it an ideal cooling solution for data centers, especially those focused on sustainability and operational efficiency.
+District chilled water offers several key advantages, making it an ideal cooling solution for these centers, especially those focused on sustainability and operational efficiency.

 • Increased reliability: Eliminating the burden of onsite chillers, district energy is a safer and more sustainable alternative.
 Vicinity has a 99.99% reliability guarantee and a team of over 450 energy experts, allowing data centers to deliver data efficiently while we ensure 24/7 energy delivery.